 - How To Get Creative With Black Tie

 Alternatively, scroll down to keep reading.

 What Is Creative Black Tie?

-Though they can be stylistically limiting, dress codes have their benefits.
+Although they can feel limiting, dress codes have their benefits.
 They can unify a work force’s image, lower school children’s distractions, and allow dining and entertainment establishments to create and maintain a high-end look.